-Sonia from ESL’s Verona office recommends Risotto all’Amarone:
+Sonia from ESL’s Verona office loves Italian Food and her recommendation is Risotto all’Amarone:

 “No visit to Verona is ever complete without tasting the famous risotto all’Amarone, one of the most delicious dishes of our traditional cuisine.
 Three top products of excellence of our territory determine the unique taste of this dish.”